alphaOmegaOnGithub/cmDiss/README.md

 # IGONTO
-GONTO an Ontology on Information Governance
+An Ontology on Information Governance